It was a big day for hemp supporters in Australia yesterday, with a ban on the sale of hemp seed foods finally officially lifted.

 Under the amended Code, Cannabis sativa seeds may be sold as food or used as an ingredient in food for sale if:

-- the seeds are of a Cannabis sativa plant, the leaves and flowering heads of which contain no more than 1% delta 9-tetrahydrocannabinol (THC – the psychoactive compound).
+- the seeds are of a Cannabis sativa plant, the leaves and flowering heads of which contain no more than 1% delta 9-tetrahydrocannabinol (THC – a psychoactive compound).

 - the total combined amount of delta 9-tetrahydrocannabinol and delta 9-tetrahydrocannabinolic acid (THCA) in the seeds does not exceed 5 mg per kilogram of seeds.